Western Illinois hosts Simmons and Southern Indiana

 Southern Indiana Screaming Eagles (3-3) at Western Illinois Leathernecks (2-4)

+The Leathernecks are 1-1 on their home court.
+Western Illinois ranks seventh in the Summit in rebounding averaging 30.0 rebounds.
+Quinlan Bennett paces the Leathernecks with 6.0 boards.

+The Screaming Eagles are 1-3 on the road.
+Southern Indiana is third in the OVC scoring 75.7 points per game and is shooting 46.6%.

 TOP PERFORMERS: Alec Rosner is shooting 45.6% and averaging 15.5 points for the Leathernecks.
-Trenton Massner is averaging 2.4 made 3-pointers for Western Illinois.
+Trenton Massner is averaging 11.4 points for Western Illinois.

-Simmons is shooting 55.1% and averaging 15.8 points for the Screaming Eagles.
+Simmons is averaging 15.8 points for the Screaming Eagles.
 Trevor Lakes is averaging 11.2 points for Southern Indiana.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.